Video thanks to students from UTS Community Shopfront.

 We are currently facing mental health epidemics at opposite ends of life; an epidemic of increasing loneliness and depression in our elderly in aged care facilities and an increasing epidemic of mental health issues in our youth.
 Fostering intergenerational empathy and connection has been shown to improve mental health and well-being of both groups.

-Heart and Soul Story designs & facilitates mental health promotion programs that aim to connect groups of different generations with the Elderly through the SHARING OF STORIES.
+Heart and Soul Story designs & facilitates mental health promotion programs that aim to connect youth with the Elderly through the SHARING OF STORIES.
 The programs aim to foster empathy, regain a sense of community, increase resilience and well-being and help encourage inspired & soulful lives across generations.

 Please click the picture below for a brief introduction to our intergenerational program between Teens & their Elders called STEP ( Seniors and Teens Empathy Program).

 Or listen to the Radio interview with 2 SER The Wire about Heart and Soul Story winning a grant from the Awesome Foundation Sydney for the Senior and Teens Empathy Program (STEP) to be run with students from Youth off the Streets Bowen College, Maroubra.

 STEP …. part of our sustainable future